-In Downtown Houma, parish government should be able to partner with the Downtown Development Corporation to fund the recommended improvements.
-These improvements (Chapter 9) are designed to help create a sense of place for downtown by announcing its gateways with unique signage and other improvements, improving pedestrian activity by creating connectivity, enhancing the overall pedestrian experience in the downtown area.
+In addition, these recommendations mesh very nicely with the current parish branding initiative and the heritage-based opportunities promoted by the Atchafalaya National Heritage Area of which Terrebonne is a member parish.
+In Downtown Houma, parish government should be able to partner with the Downtown Development Corporation to fund recommended improvements some of which are now underway.
+These improvements (Chapter 9) are designed to help create a sense of place for downtown by announcing its gateways with unique signage and other improvements, improving pedestrian activity by creating connectivity, and enhancing the pedestrian experience overall in the downtown area.

 One critical need, upon which much depends, is the removal of heavy truck traffic from downtown and shifting this traffic to another designated truck route.
 This will need to be undertaken by a detailed feasibility study through the Houma-Thibodaux Metropolitan Planning Organization (MPO).
 This study will need to be amended into the MPO's Transportation Improvement Program and Annual Element.
 Terrebonne Parish should program funds to assist with this study and work to have it included in the MPO's annual planning process.
 In other areas of the parish, way-finding signage and interpretive areas and directed and controlled pedestrian access to interpretive areas are called for in Chapter 6.
 To the extent that these improvements will generate tourism and economic development opportunities, they should generate various types of taxes that will help to offset the initial capital outlays necessary to build them.
+8. The parish has made great strides in finding and dedicating the funds to construct several of the roadways included in its Major Thoroughfare Plan.
+The emphasis for the future should be in continuing to fund the local components of this plan, such as the extension of Valhi Blvd. all the way to U.S. 90.
+This project, which was undertaken and completed in phases, is now completed and open to traffic as far as Savanne Road.
+This roadway, which parallels the heavily travelled LA 311, will provide an alternate route in this corridor and, if the residential subdivisions between South Hollywood Road Extension and Savanne Road are connected to Valhi, peak hour traffic on LA 311 should be greatly reduced.
+This will forestall, possibly negate the need for greater capacity on LA 311 in the short to intermediate term.